-While the binder is a simple document, a lot goes into its preparation.
+While the binder is a simple document, get the insurance right first.

-Our agency, www.agordon.com, keeps it simple for you.
-While we work well under pressure and can usually produce a binder very quickly, we so recommend at least a couple weeks advance notice of a closing to gather information, then give you time to consider your options deliberately.
+Our agency keeps it simple for you.
+While we work well under pressure and can ordinarily produce a binder quickly, we do recommend enough advance notice of a closing to gather information and give you time to consider your options deliberately.

-- First, we determine the amount of insurance needed to replace your property. known as the "replacement cost".
+- First, we calculate an amount of insurance needed to replace your property. known as the "replacement cost".

 - Next, we quote with our different carriers, and compare from all available companies to secure the best pricing.
-We may coordinate with your auto carrier to take advantage of account discounts.
+We may coordinate with your auto insurance (at your option) to take advantage of account discounts.

-For a short video on this same subject, visit our homeowners insurance video library and click "For New Home Buyers".
+For a short video on this subject, visit our homeowners insurance video library and click the video "For New Home Buyers".

-Home buying is stressful enough but securing an insurance binder can be a simple process.
-Our agency, Andrew Gordon Insurance, can make sure your insurance is properly in place and the binder delivered quickly for a smooth mortgage closing.
+Home buying can be stressful but securing an insurance can be an easy process with good guidance.
+Our agency can make sure your insurance is properly in place and the binder delivered quickly for a smooth mortgage closing.